open-telemetry/opentelemetry-collector-contrib/docs/operators/file_input.md

 The `multiline` configuration block must contain exactly one of `line_start_pattern` or `line_end_pattern`.
 These are regex patterns that match either the beginning of a new log entry, or the end of a log entry.

+If using multiline, last log can sometimes be not flushed due to waiting for more content.
+In order to forcefully flush last buffered log after certain period of time, use `force_flush_period` option.

 Also refer to [recombine](/docs/operators/recombine.md) operator for merging events with greater control.

 ### File rotation